Jumbo Flying Squid

 2. How was it caught or farmed?

 Jumbo flying squid are caught using jigs.
 The information about the ecological effects of the jig-fishery is scarce, although it seems that the impact on Endangered, Threatened, Protected and by-catch species is low, as jig fisheries are considered to be highly selective.
-Therefore, unobserved mortality of associated species is unlikely.
-An impact of the fishery on the ecosystem/habitat is unlikely.
+Therefore mortality of associated species is unlikely.
+An impact on the fishery on the ecosystem/habitat is unlikely.

 3. Where is it from?

 Jumbo flying squid are endemic to the eastern Pacific Ocean and are caught in Peru.
 Although the life cycle characteristics of squid present particular problems for fishery management, a partly effective management system is in place.
-Future management programs should be take the environmental conditions in consideration and focusing more on the Ecosystem Based Management approach than on the single species management approach.
+Future management programs should take environmental conditions in consideration (e.g.,EL Nino phenomenon) and focusing more on the Ecosystem Based Management approach than on the single species management approach.